-Breaking Down: Your Wifi
+Breaking Down: Your WiFi

 How much do you understand about the internet, wifi, and the equipment needed?
 There are a lot of things that go into a fast and reliable internet connection.